-Lady Gaga and Childish Gambino Nominated For 2019 Webby Awards
+Lady Gaga And Childish Gambino Nominated For 2019 Webby Awards

-Lady Gaga and Childish Gambino are nominated for the 2019 Webby Awards, which honors excellence on the Internet.
+Lady Gaga and Childish Gambino are nominated for the 2019 Webby Awards, which honors excellence on the internet.
 Per FM 103.3, the stars are nominated alongside others like Bradley Cooper, Oprah Winfrey, Will Smith, and Ellen DeGeneres.
 As of now, Vice Media, Disney, and Warner Media have the most nominations for organizations.

 The nominees addressed social issues such as addiction, gun control, women’s rights, and bullying.
-Notably, this year’s 23rd annual awards added new categories for excellence on social platforms as well as celebrations of voice-enabled speaking innovation innovations, per USA Today.
+Notably, this year’s 23rd annual awards added new categories for excellence on social platforms as well as celebrations of voice-enabled speaking innovations like Amazon Echo, per USA Today.
 The current year’s nominees were selected by the Academy from over 13,000 entries from 70 countries.

-Lady Gaga is nominated alongside Bradley Cooper in the Music Video category for her Oscar-winning song, “Shallow.”
+Lady Gaga is nominated alongside Bradley Cooper in the Music Video category for her Oscar-winning song “Shallow.”
 The pair put on an intimate performance of the song at the 2019 Oscars, which lead many fans to speculate that the two were in love.
 As The Inquisitr reported, Gaga addressed the rumors on Jimmy Kimmel Live! back in February.

 “OK, first of all.
 Social media, quite frankly, is the toilet of the internet … and what it has done to pop culture is abysmal,” she said.